a-flyleaf/ygbtdm/cast/joce/designnotes.md

 h-cm: 185.42
 rel: Third-tallest

-palette-m: Skin, hair, and eyes are all dark brown.
+palette-m: Skin, hair, and eyes are all dark brown, lightest to darkest.
 Hair is curly and tied in a bun.
 plt-main:
   - nm: skin
     hex: 54372d